YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 - Fandom name: A.FM
 - Debut: 2010-03-17
-  - Song: 「You're So Hot」
+  - Song: 《You're So Hot》

 {{< video
   id="a9VP0PToxnM"